Xb0Zhang/imagefusion-IVOMFuse/README.md

 # Note
 ---
 In 'main.m' file, you will find how to run these codes.
-***Since this article has not been accepted, only part of the code is uploaded.
-After the article is published, we will upload all the code.***
+***Since this article has not been accepted, only the main program is uploaded.
+After the article is published, we will upload all the functions.***
 # Platform
 ---
 MATLAB R2018b